-Thought leadership – understanding the impact of the Coronavirus pandemic on our values and ambitions
+Proprietary thought leadership – Understanding the impact of the Coronavirus pandemic on our values and ambitions

-Following a round of factor analysis to distil a range of data on personality, values and ambitions, we segmented the UK adult population into six groups based on how the pandemic has changed them.
-While almost everyone has experienced a complete shakeup of their values and ambitions over the last 18 months, this segmentation reveals how the lived experience of it hasn’t been the same for everyone.
+Our proprietary research study began with expert interviews with consumer and business psychologist Dimitrios Tsivrikos, wellbeing and life coach Leanne Evans, and cultural and consumer trends expert Ruth Marshall-Johnson, followed by an online survey with a nationally representative sample of 1,000 UK adults aged 16+.
+After a round of factor analysis to distil a range of data on personality, values and ambitions, we segmented the UK adult population into six groups based on how the pandemic has changed them.
+While almost everyone has experienced a complete shakeup of their values and ambitions during the pandemic, this segmentation reveals how the lived experience of it hasn’t been the same for everyone.